khanh101/fp/README.md

 ## note: todo

-passing function as param has not been implemented yet but it is quite simple. when doing function application, instead of assume the first block is a name, we evaluate them, if it cannot be evaluated as a literal, it is a function name
+passing function as param has not yet been implemented but is quite simple. when doing function application, instead of assuming the first block is a name (currently we set the value of first block to block.Name, we want to move it to block.Args[0]), if block.Args[0] cannot be evaluated as a literal, it is a function name
 ## a simple program

 ```